·

 Intentional Rest

-If this does sound like you, rest probably feels like it's just a luxury and not a priority with everything else that needs your attention.
-But the thing is, rest isn't a luxury, it's an absolute necessity if you want to sustain your energy, health and wellbeing, and achieve those goals.
+If so, rest probably feels like a luxury – something you'll get to when everything else is done.
+But, rest isn't a luxury, it's a necessity if you want to sustain your energy, protect your health, and achieve your goals.

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.